How we promote and develop Children’s spiritual, moral, social and cultural wellbeing.

 - Children understand about acceptance, respect and celebration of diversity, as shown by their tolerance and attitudes towards different religious, ethnic and socio-economic groups in the local, national and global communities.

 At IQRA Academy we celebrate the festivals of all religions.
 Every year we also participate in artistic and musical activities to enhance our understanding of other cultures.

 We celebrate different religions and beliefs in fun and exciting ways.
-Children in Year 3 visited a Gurdwara as part of their RE work on Places of worship.
+Children visit different places of worship as part of their RE work.